MetaMask/SIPs/SIPS/sip-26.md

 ### High-level architecture

-The diagram below represents a high-level architecture of how the Account Router integrates with the RPC Router discussed in SIP-25, and account Snaps.
+The diagram below represents a high-level architecture of how the Account Router integrates with the RPC Router discussed in SIP-25, Account Snaps, and Protocol Snaps.

 ![High-level architecture](../assets/sip-26/components-diagram.png)

+- **Account Snaps**: Snaps that implement the Keyring API, and are responsible for signing requests and managing accounts.

+- **Protocol Snaps**: Snaps that implement protocol methods that don't require an account to be executed.

+- **RPC Router**: Native component that forwards non-signing requests to the appropriate Protocol Snap or native implementation.

+- **Account Router**: Native component that forwards signing requests to the appropriate Account Snap or native implementation.

+- **Address Resolution Snaps**: Snaps that implement the `resolveAddress` method to extract the account address from the request object.

 ### Account Router